ravanz63/valorant-cheat/README.md

 - When enabled There will be a skin notification when the aim lock skill hits the player.
 - Open - Close Menu

-The default is [Insert] , but you can manually switch to the button you want.
+*-The default is [Insert] , but you can manually switch to the button you want.*